Morgan Ågren

-Morgan Ågren (born 1967) is a Swedish drummer who plays with the progressive rock band Kaipa.
+Morgan Ågren (born 1967) is a Swedish drummer, and a former member of the progressive rock band Kaipa.

 Biography

 A native of Umeå, Västerbotten, Ågren began playing drums at a young age, eventually joining forces with Mats Öberg in 1981.
 Together they formed "Zappsteetoot" in 1984, a band known for performing Frank Zappa's music. Ågren later shared the drummer's seat with Terry Bozzio on Dweezil and Ahmet Zappa's band AZ/DZ's album Shampoohorn.

 In 1996, Ågren toured throughout Europe as a member of Glenn Hughes's band, and later to Japan in 1997.
 1996 also saw the formation of Morgan Ågren's own record label, Ultimate Audio Entertainment, dedicated to the release of "new" music.

 Ågren has recorded several albums as a member of Fleshquartet (Swedish: Fläskkvartetten), among them What's Your Pleasure? and the Grammy Award-winning Goodbye Sweden in addition to his international performances with Zappa's Universe and with Mats Öberg in Mats/Morgan Band.

-Ågren is also the drummer in the Swedish prog band Kaipa since 2002, recording several albums with the band.
+Ågren was also the drummer in the Swedish prog band Kaipa since 2002, having recorded several albums with the band.

 In May 1997, Ågren was featured in a unique project of the Swedish Film Institute, making his debut in movie theaters and at several international film festivals.
 Described as a sound experience, the 4-minute 35 mm short-film Lullaby for Lost Souls showcases him in "a free-form Stereo Dolby drum explosion".

 Ågren is also highly recognized by fans of extreme and heavy music for his studio performance on Fredrik Thordendal's solo album, Sol Niger Within, released in 1997.

 He is the subject of a 2013 two-hour documentary directed by Carl King a.k.a.
 Sir Millard Mulch, called Morgan Ågren's Conundrum: A Percussive Misadventure.
 It also features Devin Townsend, Dweezil Zappa, and Brendon Small, creator of Metalocalypse.

 Ågren was also featured on the eponymous album by Casualties of Cool.